Editor's Note: This story was originally published on June 14, 2017.

-The job of a step-parent is often tough and thankless, but so important to a child's life.
+The job of a step-parent is often tough and thankless, but it is so important to a child's life.

-TODAY talked with five stepdads from around the country, and learned that, while every family situation has its differences, one thing is the same: With a lot of love and a bit of effort, blended families can thrive.
+Five stepdads from around the country shared their stories.
+While every family situation has its differences, one thing is the same: With a lot of love and a bit of effort, blended families can thrive.

-Here's what our panel of men wish they'd known before becoming stepdads.
+Here's what these men wish they'd known before becoming stepdads.

 1. Your life will change more than you can imagine

 Brad Sorensen met his wife, Brenda, while serving in the Army in 1987, when their daughter, Shelley, was 6 years old.
-Today, Shelley is an adult, and with nearly 30 years of step-parenting experience under his belt, Sorensen says one of the biggest surprises during his transition from single man to stepdad was how "time-intensive" kids can be.
+More than 30 years later, Sorensen says one of the biggest surprises during his transition from single man to stepdad was how "time-intensive" kids can be.

 "Shelley was my first prolonged exposure to children," Sorensen told TODAY Parents.
 "When I was in the Army, I normally socialized with other single soldiers because the married ones always seemed to have to attend a family function — little did I know back then."

-Sorensen recalls struggling to balance his work hours with his stepdaughter's field hockey games.
+Sorensen struggled to balance his work hours with his stepdaughter's field hockey games.

 "Also, I did not realize that your whole schedule changes," said Sorensen.
 "No more working out or running or watching shows you like on the TV — because now you have a small person you are responsible for and you need to do things with them to help shape them into the adults they will become."